close

 11. Jama Masjid’s Secret Tunnel

-While Jama Masjid is one of the most famous landmarks in Delhi, not many people know about the hidden tunnel beneath the mosque.
-This secret tunnel was said to have been used by Mughal emperors to escape during times of crisis.
-The tunnel remains sealed but adds an element of mystery to one of Delhi’s most iconic monuments.
+While Jama Masjid is one of the most prominent landmarks of Delhi, not many people know about the hidden tunnel beneath the mosque.
+This secret tunnel is said to have served Mughal emperors during emergencies, though it is blocked and overshadows one of the loveliest monuments of Delhi.

 • Open Timing: 7:00 AM to 12:00 PM, 1:30 PM to 6:30 PM